JainAbhi2411/DineQR/docs/prd.md

 Access help resources and contact support.

 **Key Features**:
-- Help center with FAQs (including FAQ section for promotions: 'Howdo I apply a promo code?', 'Can I use multiple offers on one order?', etc.), contact support, live chat
+- Help center with FAQs (including FAQ section for promotions: 'How do I apply a promo code?', 'Can I use multiple offers on one order?', etc.), contact support, live chat
 - Feedback\n
 ---